hakanensari/vacuum/README.md

 The first time you run the spec, the worker will perform the actual web request and cache the response.
 Subsequent requests are then mocked with the cached response.

-Specs
+Notes
 -----

-The unit specs should run out of the box after you `bundle install`, but the integration specs require you to create [an amazon.yml file with valid credentials](http://github.com/papercavalier/sucker/blob/master/spec/support/amazon.yml.example) in `spec/support`.
+* The unit specs should run out of the box after you `bundle install`, but the integration specs require you to create [an amazon.yml file with valid credentials](http://github.com/papercavalier/sucker/blob/master/spec/support/amazon.yml.example) in `spec/support`.

+* Version 0.5.0 replaces Crack with XmlSimple, which results in a slightly different hash output.
+Fix up your code accordingly.